All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "The key to successful GLP-1 therapy is setting realistic expectations and supporting patients through the titration phase.
 The side effects are manageable for most people, but they need to know what to expect.")
 Dr. Caroline Apovian, MD, Harvard Medical School

-The exact mechanism is not fully understood.
+The exact mechanism isn't fully understood.
 Research suggests DSIP may modulate the hypothalamic-pituitary-adrenal (HPA) axis, reducing cortisol levels that interfere with sleep onset.
 It may also influence serotonin and GABA pathways, both important for sleep regulation.

 Unlike sleeping pills that force sedation, DSIP appears to support your body's natural sleep architecture.
 It may help you fall asleep naturally and spend more time in the deep sleep stages where physical recovery and memory consolidation occur.

 DSIP also shows stress-reducing properties in some studies.
-Since stress and elevated cortisol are common causes of poor sleep, this dual mechanism could be particularly helpful for people whose insomnia is stress-related.
+Since stress and improved cortisol are common causes of poor sleep, this dual mechanism could be particularly helpful for people whose insomnia is stress-related.

 Dosing and What to Expect